KiamMota/shellmake/docs/Environment Variables.md

 # Shellmake Environment Variables

-Shellmake uses environment variables denoted by `${VAR_NAME}` within its directives to enable dynamic behavior during preprocessing.
+Shellmake uses environment variables denoted by `${VAR_NAME}` within its directives to enable dynamic behavior during creation of the AST.

-## What Are Shellmake Variables?

 These variables represent values available at **runtime** or set in the environment where shellmake runs.
 They allow conditions and commands to adapt based on the current context, such as the target system, user settings, or other external parameters.